-Students who are not able to be successful in 1:15 ratio (1:10 for preschool age) and who do not exhibit self-control are not eligible for enrollment.
-Students currently engaged in intensive intervention services (e.g. Early Childhood Day Treatment, Day Treatment, Lower School, etc.) are not eligible for enrollment.
-Students who have previously been enrolled in intensive intervention services and DID NOT receive a successful discharge must meet with program supervisor to complete program assessment to determine fit.
-A pattern (3 or more) behavior interventions resulting in removal from classroom will result in suspension of services until parent meeting and a behavior plan in place.
+Students who are not able to be successful in 1:15 (1:14 for age 4) ratio and who do not exhibit self-control are not eligible for enrollment.
+Children currently engaged in intensive intervention services (e.g. Early Childhood Day Treatment, Day Treatment, Lower School, etc.) may not be eligible for enrollment.
+A review of current treatment level and support plan may need to be in place prior to enrollment.
+Children who have previously been enrolled in intensive intervention services and DID NOT receive a successful discharge must meet with program supervisor to complete program assessment to determine fit.
+A pattern (3 or more) of behavior intervention resulting in removal from classroom will result in suspension of services until parent meeting and a behavior plan in place.
 Recurring disruptive behavior may result in removal from program.
-If found ineligible for programs will be provided.